Ted (TV series): Production

 It was announced in June 2021 that Peacock had given a straight-to-series order for a prequel series to the 2012 film.
 MacFarlane originally asked Mark Wahlberg to reprise his role as John, but due to being too occupied on other projects, the show became a prequel to the film series.
 In addition to serving as executive producer for the series, Seth MacFarlane reprises his role as the titular character Ted.
 Due to the prequel nature of the series, film stars Mark Wahlberg, Mila Kunis, and Amanda Seyfried do not reprise their roles.
 In April 2022, Scott Grimes, Max Burkholder, and Giorgia Whigham joined the cast.
 In May 2022, Alanna Ubach rounded out the cast of the series.

 MacFarlane stated that he was offered a chance to make a Ted television series by Universal, following the success of the films, and agreed to do it so long as the CGI on Ted was not "nickel-and-dimed."
 He ultimately decided on a prequel as opposed to a continuation from where Ted 2 left off, citing the greater story potential and Wahlberg's busy schedule.
 MacFarlane also noted the appeal of doing a streaming show in which the main character is CGI, something he had not really seen before.
-According to Burkholder, each of the main cast members had to walk around with a life-sized replica of Ted for three months to prepare for their roles before filming.
+The main cast members were each given a Ted teddy bear so they could practice the sight-line - looking down at nothing during filming.

 Filming began in August 2022 at the Universal Studios Lot.
 The show was produced with ViewScreen, a new program developed at Fuzzy Door Productions that allowed special effects to be viewed in real-time while filming instead of waiting to add them in post.
 The series consists of seven episodes.
-In November 2022, Seth MacFarlane confirmed that filming had wrapped.
+In November, Seth MacFarlane confirmed that filming had wrapped.

 In May 2024, the series was renewed for a second season.
 In August 2024, it was reported by Puck that the second season was nearly cancelled due to high production costs around $8 million per episode, with Universal opting to continue the franchise with an animated series in addition.
 In January 2025, MacFarlane confirmed that the filming for the second season had wrapped.

 Release

-The show's premiere took place on January 10, 2024, at the AMC Cinema at The Grove in Los Angeles.

-All seven episodes of Ted were released on January 11, 2024.
+Ted was first premiered on January 10, 2024, at the AMC Cinema at The Grove in Los Angeles.
+The seven-episode first season was released on January 11, 2024 on Peacock.
 Within the first three days after its premiere, the series became the most-watched original title on Peacock.
+The eight-episode second season premiered on March 5, 2026.
+As of April 23, 2026, the second season received over 1.2 billion watch minutes on Peacock since its release, making it the top-watched scripted comedy series among all streaming services in that timeframe.